dachcom-digital/pimcore-formbuilder/docs/82_DynamicChoice.md

 In the FormBuilder Backend add a "Dynamic Choice Type" Field.
 There you'll find a "Service Name" Field with the defined Services.
 In the next Section you'll learn how to add such services.

+## Error Handling
+**Important**: It's not possible to add custom validation messages within the DynamicChoice Service.
+That's because you're dealing with a already rendered form type (dynamic choice).
+To add some validations you could use the default constraints in the form builder itself or by extending the default options via [form extensions](http://symfony.com/doc/current/form/create_form_type_extension.html).

 ## Add Service
 ```yaml
 AppBundle\Services\FormBuilderBundle\ProductChoices: